HotNoob/TinyCore-Remaster-PHP/README.md

 # TinyCore-Remaster-PHP
 Simple PHP Script for creating custom tiny core images ( remastering )

-The images made through this script are PXE BOOTABLE.
+The images made through this script are PXE BOOTABLE. ( that's what i mainly use tinycore for )

 ```
 KERNEL    /kernels/memdisk